AGH-Narzedzia-Informatyczne-2023-2024/kidang-tikus/README.md

 ## License

-This project is licensed under the WTFPL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the WTFPL License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 -   Hat tip to anyone whose code was used
 -   Inspiration
--   etc